turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 So now you can add a directory called `public` and in that directory add a file called `index.html` with some basic HTML.
 Restart the server, head over to `localhost:3000`, and you should see your HTML file being served.

+## Checks For Understanding

+- In as much detail as possible, explain what Express is and why we use it.
+- What would the CRUD endpoints be for a data structure that was an array of `todo` objects?
+Each `todo` object has an `id` and a `task` property.
+- What do the 2xx level status codes represent?
+4xx?

 ## Resources
 - [Express.js](https://expressjs.com/)
 - [Serving Static Assets](http://expressjs.com/en/starter/static-files.html)